mkdirlove/TxtExtract/README.md

-  -h, --help            show this help message and exit -f FILE, --file FILE  Path to the image file to extract text from -u URL, --url URL     URL of the image file to extract text from
+  -h, --help            show this help message and exit -f FILE, --file FILE  Path to the image file to extract text from -u URL, --url URL     URL of the image file to extract text from -o OUTPUT, --output OUTPUT
+                        Path to the output file to save the text to
 ```
 #### Sample Usage #1